Revolyssup/discoded/README.md

 1. This external call to Glot api is pretty expensive so I plan to replace that with my own code runner built in go.
 I have currently written C/C++/Java code runner in bash but a better version can be made in GO.

-2. I plan to replace mongo db with redis.
-As instead of capping my mongo db collections, I can simply use redis for caching.
+2. I plan to use mongo db with redis.
+As instead of capping my mongo db collections, I can simply use redis for caching. :ballot_box_with_check:

-3. Currenly nginx load_balancer is also responsible for load balancing.
-I will decouple them.

-4. Currently I am load_balancing individual containers hardcoding in nginx which is not very scalable.
-I plan to offload the load_balancing responsibility to docker-compose so I can give any n number of indentical express server containers without changing nginx configuration,
+3. Currently I am load_balancing individual containers hardcoding in nginx which is not very scalable.
+I plan to offload the load_balancing responsibility to docker-compose so I can give any n number of indentical express server containers without changing nginx configuration, :ballot_box_with_check: